terracoin/windowsentinel/README.md

 Try to make rcpuser and rpcpassword hard to guess, you won't need to remember/use them for anything else, so feel free to smash the keyboard

-**4** Restart you wallet after setting them, so that it loads the changes.
+**5.** Open wallet.
+Resync the whole wallet, from the menu "Tools" > "Wallet Repair" > "Rebuild Index"

-Make sure the wallet is running and completely synced before continuing
+**6.** Make sure the wallet is running and completely synced before continuing

 ## How to